UPDATED FEB 27, 2020

 A spot for the history nerd turned runner!
 Get your heart rate up as you run across the Stone Arch Bridge to the sound of the St. Anthony Falls crashing beside you (no headphones needed!).
 Soon, you’ll hit the Mill Ruins Park on the west bank of the river, home to the historic remains of the city’s flour mills.
 Take a break as you stroll through and snap an Insta photo, or extend your run on the West River Parkway.

-For a woodsy excursion, get lost along the trails that follow Minnehaha Creek.
+For a woodsy excursion, get lost along the natural surface trails that follow Minnehaha Creek.
 You’ll forget that you’re in a city on this luscious path!
 Plus, you can finish at the breathtaking Minnehaha Falls.
 They’re gorgeous all year-round, but especially when they freeze.
 Speaking of, over three miles of trails in Minnehaha Regional Park are plowed in the winter, so you won’t have to worry about trekking through snow on your way to the falls.

 The view of gorgeous homes along Summit Ave. will make any run bearable.
 This historic street spans over four miles, all the way to downtown St. Paul.
 Take this path for a Sunday morning run before brunch with friends, or for a pre-beer jaunt on Saturdays.
 Fun fact: Summit Ave. has the longest stretch of Victorian homes in the whole country!

 Sure, the Greenway isn’t as picturesque as the trails along the river or lakes, but it’s the perfect connector!
-This 5.5-mile trail runs from Uptown to Midtown, with multiple outlets to other paths.
+This 5.5-mile paved trail runs from Uptown to Midtown, with multiple outlets to other paths.
 Plus, the city keeps this one plowed in the winter, making it easy for those spring marathoners to fit in their training runs.

 If you can’t make it to the Chain of Lakes for a run, we got you covered.
-Log 2.5 miles around Lake Nokomis in the heart of South Minneapolis.
+Log 2.5 paved miles around Lake Nokomis in the heart of South Minneapolis.
 It’s always buzzing with activity, so you’ll feel energized to crush your run!
 And you can even catch a glimpse of the city’s skyline over the lake.
 Fitt Tip: the paths are big enough for you to bring a dog or stroller, if you’re up for that kind of running!

 Go out for a peaceful run on 3.3 miles of paved walkways and an elevated pathway along the Mississippi River Gorge.
 This path is just below the University of Minnesota, making it the perfect destination for a study break.
 Grab some friends and get some fresh air away from that stuffy library.
 Your mind and body will thank you!

-Check out one of St. Paul’s finest areas by jogging around Cathedral Hill.
+Check out one of St. Paul’s finest areas by jogging the streets around Cathedral Hill.
 Here, you’ll catch a glimpse of elegant homes that line the city’s streets.
 Just be sure to stop at the St. Paul Cathedral to take in the gorgeous view of downtown.
 And if you’re jogging with a friend, there will be plenty of coffee shops and brunch spots at your disposal!